ARM-software/CMSIS-Compiler/README.md

 ## License

-CMSIS-ARM_Compiler is licensed under Apache 2.0.
+CMSIS-Comiler is licensed under Apache 2.0.

 ## Contributions and Pull Requests